CSA-RH/rosa-hcp-fast-deploy/README.md

 ## Script prerequisites
 - An AWS account (or an RHDP "AWS Blank Environment")
 - Your AWS Access Key and your AWS Secret Access Key
-- ROSA CLI [^2] and AWS CLI already installed and updated
+- ROSA CLI [^2] and AWS CLI already installed and updated (the script will help automate this part too)

 > [!IMPORTANT]
 > Enable the ROSA service in the AWS Console and link the AWS and Red Hat accounts by following this procedure: